-For maximum cooling performance, select max A/C by doing the following:
+For maximum cooling performance, select MAX A/C by doing the following:

 - 1. Select the coolest temperature setting. - 2.
-Select recirculation air mode.
+Select both the \checkmark (recirculated air) and A/C controls.

 3. Set the fan to the highest speed initially.
 As the interior starts to cool down, adjust the fan speed to maintain comfort and/or switch from recirculated air to outside air mode.